ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ## Install Hugging Face Hub

+There are a few different ways you can download the Llama-2-7B Chat model.
+In the learning path, you will download the model from Hugging Face.

 [Hugging Face](https://huggingface.co/) is an open source AI community where you can host your own AI models, train them and collaborate with others in the community.
 You can browse through the thousands of models that are available for a variety of use cases like NLP, audio and computer vision.

 The `huggingface_hub` library provides APIs and tools that let you easily download and fine-tune pre-trained models.
-You will use `huggingface-cli` to download the [Llama-2-7B model](https://huggingface.co/TheBloke/Llama-2-7B-GGUF) from Hugging Face.
+You will use `huggingface-cli` to download the [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).

-Install the `huggingface_hub` python libraru using `pip` and add it to your `PATH`:
+Install the `huggingface_hub` python library using `pip` and add it to your `PATH`:

 ```bash
 sudo apt install python3-pip